 You may have heard that sports betting cannot be profitable over the long term.
 However, while relatively rare, there are professional bettors out there who would prove that wrong.

-While sports betting is not yet legal in Massachusetts, we’re going to take a look at all of those questions so you can be ready if that changes.
+Now that sports betting is legal in Massachusetts, let’s take a look at all of those questions.

 Do profitable sports bettors exist?